 Why use M.J.
 O’Nions Lawyer & Mediator for drafting my Enduring Power of Attorney?

 We have the knowledge, expertise and experience to draft a Power of Attorney document that meets your goals and objectives.
 We will do this in a cost-effective manner while providing high quality professional service.
 We understand your needs and we are here to help.
-Just give us a call at 604-449-7779 for a free 10 minute telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 to book an appointment.